-As part of your pre-interview work, you’ll need to spruce up your LinkedIn profile, make sure you profile pics are all up-to-date, etc… that’s the good stuff.
-But then there’s those bachelor party pics on Facebook (why did he publish those publicly anyway?!?) and that one time you got into a Twitter battle with a Beltway pundit (uggg, that was really bad idea).
+As part of your pre-interview work, you’ll need to spruce up your LinkedIn profile, make sure your profile pics are all up-to-date, etc… that’s the good stuff.
+But then there are those bachelor party pics on Facebook (why did he publish those publicly anyway?!?) and that one time you got into a Twitter battle with a Beltway pundit (uggg, that was a really bad idea).
 What’s a candidate do?

 It’s legally foggy on whether a recruiter can check your social accounts or not, but in reality, do you really want to take that chance?
 Polls show that 70% of recruiters look at social media accounts when researching candidates, much in the way your future mother-in-law will, so when you’re interviewing for your next job it’ll serve you well to clean things up a bit.

 Call it the professional baseline, or better yet, the Grandma baseline.
 Are there things on your social accounts that you wouldn’t want your MeeMaw to see?
 Start there.

 My advice: For any public profiles, nix the booze pics, the sexy selfies, and anything even close to being drug-related.
 Make sure you haven’t been bad-mouthing a previous employer or using spotty spelling and grammar, all of which can be edited or deleted if need be.
 Keep your public content well-rounded for anyone that might wander in, including employers: family, friends, volunteerism, faith, activities, etc… that’s what you want your dream job hiring manager to stumble into.